gaelcolas/Sampler/README.md

 is not available the the variable defaults to an empty string, and the build module task will use the version found in the Module Manifest.

+It is also possible to set the session environment variable `$env:ModuleVersion` in the PowerShell session, or setting the variable `$ModuleVersion` in the PowerShell session (the parent scope to `Invoke-Build`) before running the task `build`

+This `ModuleVersion` task variable can be overridden by using the key `SemVer` in the file `build.yml`, e.g. `SemVer: '99.0.0-preview1'`.
+This can be used if the preferred method of using GitVersion is not available.

+The order how the module version is detected is as follows:

+1. the parameter `ModuleVersion` is set from the command line (passing parameter to build task)
+1. if no parameter was passed it defaults to using the property from the environment variable `$env:ModuleVersion` or parent scope variable `$ModuleVersion`
+1. if the `ModuleVersion` is still not found it will try to use `GitVersion` if it is available
+1. if `GitVersion` is not available the module version is set from the module manifest in the source path using the properties `ModuleVersion` and `PrivateData.PSData.Prerelease`
+1. if module version is set using key `SemVer` in `build.yml` it will override 1), 2), 3), and 4)
+1. ~~if `SemVar` is set through parameter from the command line then it will~~ ~~override 1), 2), 3), 4), and 5)~~ Not supported today.

 ### `OutputDirectory`

 The base directory of all output from the build tasks.
 This is the path